 Humans have evolved over millenia with textiles both on and around us.
 We should not allow one century of drywall and air conditioning to distance us from their flexible, connective, and poetic potential.

 In a machine age, dressmaking is one of the last refuges of the human, the personal, the inimitable.

 We work with architects, interior designers, artists, and end users to create textile elements for spaces.
-We bring ideas and implementation for vivid soft walls, operable partitions, and tailored panels that take spaces beyond the ordinary while adding comfort and improving acoustics.
-Extensive experience with coordination of projects, documents, and presentations translates into plans and designs that work and evolve in sync with larger construction goals.
+We bring ideas and implementation for vivid soft walls, operable partitions, and tailored panels that take interior and exterior spaces beyond the ordinary while adding comfort and improving acoustics.
+Extensive experience with coordination of projects, documents, and presentations translates into plans and details that sync with larger design goals.